Kovrig, Spavor supporters march in support of freeing the prisoners, as China objects

 Mike Blanchfield, The Canadian Press

-OTTAWA -- As Michael Kovrig and Michael Spavor mark 1,000 days in separate Chinese prisons, their supporters are taking to the streets of Ottawa and beyond on Sunday to push for their freedom.
+OTTAWA - As Michael Kovrig and Michael Spavor mark 1,000 days in separate Chinese prisons, their supporters took to the streets of Ottawa and beyond on Sunday to push for their freedom.

+Around 150 people gathered in the capital to walk roughly an-hour-and-a-half to a park near Parliament Hill.
+It was intended replicate the 7,000 steps Kovrig has tried to walk every day in his cramped jail cell to maintain his physical and mental well-being, along with a strict regime of reading and meditation.

+“One thousand days is a long time and it wears on us, particularly our father,” said Paul Spavor, brother to Michael Spavor, who was among the family members of the two men who led Sunday's march, holding a red banner with “#bringthemhome” emblazoned in white.

+“We felt it important to mark this day, and Michael has come to understand the global profile of the whole situation, so he's become a little more willing to have us speak.”

-China's ambassador to Canada says the marchers and others are harming relations between the two countries by hyping the milestone with unwarranted accusations against his government.
+China's ambassador to Canada said the marchers and others are harming relations between the two countries by hyping the milestone with unwarranted accusations against his government.

 Kovrig, a Canadian diplomat on leave to an international organization, and Spavor, an entrepreneur who tried to forge ties to North Korea, were arrested in apparent retaliation for the RCMP's arrest of Chinese high-tech executive Meng Wanzhou on Dec.
 1, 2018 as she was transiting through Vancouver airport.